The Minkowski content measure for the Liouville quantum gravity metric: Tightness of Minkowski content approximations

 The final two lemmas are standard estimates on the circle averages of GFF and the LQG measure.
-In \hyperref[exit-time-proof:step-5]{Step~5}, we obtain a lower bound on the circle average $h_r(w)$ on the boundary of the Euclidean ball $B_r(w)$ found in \hyperref[exit-time-proof:step-4]{Step~4}.
+In Step~\ref{exit-time-proof:step-5}, we obtain a lower bound on the circle average $h_r(w)$ on the boundary of the Euclidean ball $B_r(w)$ found in Step~\ref{exit-time-proof:step-4}.
 This is done by comparing $h_r(w)$ with either $h_{e^{-k}}(0)$ (Case~1) or $h_{e^{-k}}(z)$ (Case~2) using the following lemma.